What to do in Paris

 Arc de Triomphe

-The Arc de Triomphe is another famous monument of Paris.
+The Arc de Triomphe is another famous monument in Paris.
 It is at the Western end of the Champs-Elysées at the centre of Place Charles de Gaulle.
 From the Champs-Elysées you have a good view to take some pictures but there is also the possibility of accessing it through a tunnel (tickets are 8 euro).

 When you are at the Arc de Triomphe, you can walk all of only a small part of this avenue.
 It is almost 2 km long and runs from Place de la Concorde to Place Charles de Gaulle.
 There are a lot of theatres, cafés, and luxury shops located here and especially on a nice day, walking here is a lot of people watching.